3.6 BILLION PEOPLE DON'T HAVE SAFE SANITATION SERVICES, IT'S TIME FOR CHANGE. SERVICE PROVIERS CANNOT AFFORD WASTING RESOURCES TO INTEGRITY FAILURES

-Poor integrity practices in sanitation and water operators impact severely on the delivery of these services.
+Poor integrity practices of sanitation and water service providers impact severely on the delivery of these services.
 They directly raise costs and legal risks, weaken service levels, and threaten operators’ reputation and long-term sustainability.
 Improving integrity on the other hand can improve service delivery, efficiency, and credit-worthiness.

-For too long, integrity risks have been underestimated or ignored by water operators because they were too difficult to measure, too misunderstood to fix, or too sensitive to address.
+For too long, integrity risks have been underestimated or ignored by water and sanitation service providers because they were too difficult to measure, too misunderstood to fix, or too sensitive to address.

-The first two barriers now have solutions.
-There are well-established tools to assess integrity risks and to address them by strengthening corporate governance, management and compliance.
-Water operators can now take advantage of these tools to improve and ensure sustainability of service delivery.
+However, there are now well-established tools to assess integrity practices and to address integrity risks by strengthening corporate governance, management and compliance.
+Water and sanitation service providers can now take advantage of these tools to improve and ensure sustainability of service delivery.
 By taking a practical, positive, and non-confrontational approach focusing on integrity rather than corruption, they can also make a sensitive issue accessible and less taboo.

 “An action utilities can take is prioritising transparency and accountability in corporate governance.
 This is what a service provider in Ecuador did with the Integrity Management Toolbox.
 They looked at risks and found ways to act preventively.
 They invested in accountability through public consultations, presentations and publications.
 They also used innovative ways to reach communities, promoting participation through community theatre, adding information on bills, and investing in communication technology.”